JonasKu/publication-On-the-stability-of-robust-dynamical-low-rank-approximations/README.md

-# publication-On-the-stability-of-robust-dynamical-low-rank-approximations
+# On the stability of robust dynamical low-rank approximations for hyperbolic problems

-This code framework can be used to reproduce all numerical results of the paper "On the stability of robust dynamical low-rank approximations forhyperbolic problems".
+This code framework can be used to reproduce all numerical results of the paper "On the stability of robust dynamical low-rank approximations for hyperbolic problems".
 The code is written in the programming language Julia (Version 1.6.0).

 The code uses the following Julia packages: PyPlot, NPZ, ProgressMeter, LinearAlgebra, GSL, FastTransforms, FastGaussQuadrature.
 Installing these packages can be done via the Julia package manager (https://docs.julialang.org/en/v1/stdlib/Pkg/).